AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 by applying the aspect :ada:`Attach_Handler` to that procedure as part of its declaration, with the :ada:`Interrupt_Id` value as the aspect parameter.
 The association can also be achieved via a pragma with the same name as the aspect.
-Strictly speaking the pragma :ada:`Attach_Handler` is obsolescent but that just means that there is a newer way to make the association (i.e., the aspect).
+Strictly speaking, the pragma :ada:`Attach_Handler` is obsolescent, but that just means that there is a newer way to make the association (i.e., the aspect).
 The pragma is not illegal and will remain supported.
-Because the pragma existed in a version of Ada prior to aspects you will see a lot of existing code using the pragma.
+Because the pragma existed in a version of Ada prior to aspects, you will see a lot of existing code using the pragma.
 There's no language-driven reason to change the source code to use the aspect.
 New code should arguably use the aspect, but there's no technical reason to prefer one over the other.